Adarsh1515/Web-Technology/README.md

 # Web-Technology
-Creating clone of Websites using HTML and CSS.
+Creating clone of Websites using HTML and CSS.<br>
-1.Amazon website clone.
+1.Amazon website clone.<br>
 2.United College of Engineering and Research website clone.